The 2020 New Mexico Humane Conference:

 Coming August 6, 7 & 8, 2020 to a computer near you!

 Explore the tabs below for more details about this year’s amazing event!

 If you have any questions about information on this page, please contact us.

-We are thrilled to announce that for 2020 the New Mexico Humane Conference is going VIRTUAL!
+The 2020 New Mexico Humane Conference is going VIRTUAL!

 We want to ensure our amazing speakers and attendees stay safe during the current coronavirus pandemic.
 But that doesn’t mean that learning should stop!
 We’ll be offering the same amazing speakers and sessions to help you expand your life-saving work via a virtual platform.